 Instructional Racquetball Videos and Training Tips

-If you’re not really the class type and just want to get down to business, check out the instructional videos and training advice below.
+If you’re not really the class type and just want to get down to business, check out an instructional racquetball video and training advice below.

 –Warm-up prior to your game.
 In addition to a general cardio warm-up, add in common racquetball movements such as serves, shots, lateral steps, jumps and lunges.